 3. Choosing The Wrong Loan or Lender

 Shop around.
 Finding the best mortgage and talking with a bunch of lenders, submitting mountains of paperwork like tax returns and pay stubs is a hassle, but this is one area you can’t be too careful with.
 Lenders vary greatly so at a minimum you’ll probably want to talk with five lenders at a minimum.
 It’s not the most enjoyable aspect of buying a home, but trust me, getting tricked into paying points or working out some unconventional loan just to get the deal done could literally cost you tens of thousands of dollars.

-Thankfully, the real estate crisis has curbed many of the loose lending requirements and shady unconventional loans, but that doesn’t mean the banks are on your side and they will simply present you with the loan that’s right for you.
+Thankfully, the real estate crisis and the lost decade of investing has curbed many of the loose lending requirements and shady unconventional loans, but that doesn’t mean the banks are on your side and they will simply present you with the loan that’s right for you.
 Be sure you ask questions and understand what you’re getting into.
 Be cautious whenever the interest rate looks too good to be true or if they say they can structure the loan in a way to get you out of paying PMI, and so on.
 While there are legitimate ways to make these things happen, if you aren’t being presented with a traditional 30-year fixed mortgage, be sure to ask questions.